Why Choose Exness?

 Exness Islamic Options

-The broker provides Islamic versions of all account types, including Standard, Pro, Raw Spread, and Zero accounts.
+The broker provides Islamic versions of all account types, including Exness Standard, Pro, Raw Spread, and Zero accounts.
 This ensures your trading stays compliant with Islamic principles.

 ParameterStandard AccountPro AccountRaw Spread AccountZero Account